Downloading from the ICARE server

 Specifying the download product

 By default, CALIOP data (/SPACEBORNE/CALIOP) will be downloaded, but can be changed with the remoteroot keyword argument.
 Data will be downloaded to the current folder or the folder specified by localroot.
 Use the third positional argument to specify the product, you want to download.
-Products are assumed in the format <name>.v.<X.XX>, where X.XX is the version number with a two-digit minor version.
+Products are assumed in the format <name>.v<X.XX>, where X.XX is the version number with a two-digit minor version.
 By default, version 4.51 is assumed, but can be changed with the version keyword argument (e.g., upgrade to version 5 with version=5).

 Currently, the newest version 5 shows a significant performance decrease on the server side.
 Therefore, version 4.51 was chosen as the current default.
+Conversions to HDF5 format are currently erroring as well with the conversion tools provided.

 For custom formats, version can be set to nothing and the entire name and version string passed to the product argument.